climateinteractive/enroads-guide/docs/guide/methane.rst

 * Modified agricultural practices such as increasing digestion of manure and decreasing fertilizer use.

-* Decreased leakage from oil and gas industries.
+* Decreased methane leakage from oil and gas industries.

 * Increased capturing of gases emitted from landfills.

-* Research and development on substitutions for f-gases (e.g. SF6 and HFC) in industrial processes.
+* Research and development into substitutions for F-gases in industrial processes.

 Big Message
 -----------

-* Reducing methane, nitrous oxide, and the f-gases is high leverage, although many approaches to reducing these emissions need more research and support to scale up.
+* Reducing methane, nitrous oxide, and the F-gases is high leverage, although many approaches to reducing these emissions need more research and support to scale up.

 Key Dynamics
 ------------

-* Watch temperature increase fall as emissions of methane, N\ :sub:`2`\ O, and F-gases fall.
-They comprise 30% of current greenhouse gas emissions and are very important in addressing climate change.
+* Methane, N\ :sub:`2`\ O, and F-gas emissions comprise 30% of current greenhouse gas emissions and are key in reducing to address climate change.

 Potential Co-Benefits of Decreasing Methane & Other Gases
 ------------------------------------------------------------
 •	Plant-based diets have been shown to be healthier for individuals and have less impact on ecosystems.
 •	Sustainable and plant-based agriculture produces more food with fewer resources, which increases food security.
-•	Reduced leakage from natural gas systems can save money.
+•	Reducing methane leakage from natural gas systems can save money.
 •	Less nitrogen-rich fertilizer run off can reduce water pollution, decrease eutrophication, and increase marine health.

 Equity Considerations